United Steel Companies: History

-In 1945 the mining portfolio was increased with the purchase of the Shireoaks Colliery Company, the colliery being just over the Nottinghamshire border.
-As with all their collieries this became part of the National Coal Board in 1947.
+In 1945, the mining portfolio was increased with the purchase of the Shireoaks Colliery Company, the colliery being just over the Nottinghamshire border.

 The Yorkshire Engine Company was bought by the United Steel Companies Limited in June 1945.
 It was said there were two reasons for the purchase.
-With United Steels wanting new locomotives following the end of World War II the opportunity arose to purchase the company at a good price and also a suggestion to centralise the engineering workshops which would serve their steelworks at Templeborough (Rotherham) and Stocksbridge.
+With United Steels wanting new locomotives following the end of World War II, the opportunity arose to purchase the company at a good price and also a suggestion to centralise the engineering workshops which would serve their steelworks at Templeborough (Rotherham) and Stocksbridge.
 The works, at Meadowhall, closed in 1967.

-The iron and steel works on nationalisation became part of British Steel Corporation and the mining interests passed to the National Coal Board.
+In July 1967, the United Steel Companies was one of 14 major British steel companies to be nationalised, its iron and steel works becoming part of British Steel Corporation, while the mining interests were transferred to the National Coal Board.
 The coal by-products plants came under the ownership of a subsidiary, The United Coke and Chemical Company.

-Nowadays the steel interests at Rotherham and Stocksbridge are part of Tata Steel, the steel plant in Scunthorpe part of the new British Steel, and all the mining interests have been closed, the last, at Treeton, in the 1990s.
+The steel interests at Rotherham and Stocksbridge subsequently became a part of Tata Steel, the steel plant in Scunthorpe part of the new British Steel, and all the mining interests have been closed, the last, Treeton Colliery, in the 1990s.

-Cybor House
+Management approach

-With the appointment of Stafford Beer in 1956, the United Steel Companies became one of the pioneers of management cybernetics.
-They installed a Ferranti Pegasus computer in Cybor House, located in Tapton House Road, Sheffield.
-This was the first computer specifically dedicated to management cybernetics.
+During 1956, Stafford Beer joined the company's management team; a proponent of operational research (OR), Beer convinced the firm to establish its own OR department, which he headed.
+It expanded to over 70 professionals and performed various studies across the business' activities.
+Accordingly, the United Steel Companies became one of the pioneers of management cybernetics, opting to install a Ferranti Pegasus computer in Cybor House, located in Tapton House Road, Sheffield.
+This was the first computer to be specifically dedicated to management cybernetics.